1. Creating a Quiz

 For longer quizzes, you can add Page Breaks to control how many questions are displayed per page.
 When a student advances to a new page of the quiz, all answers are saved automatically.

-1. Log in to Brightspace with your MyCarletonOne credentials.
+1. Log into Brightspace with your MyCarletonOne credentials.

 2. On your Brightspace homepage, locate your course in one of the following ways:

-• Click on your course under My Courses.
+• Select your course under My Courses.

 3. Locate your quiz in one of the following ways: